celery/celery/docs/userguide/tasks.rst

 .. seealso::

-    The book `Art of Concurrency`_ has a whole section dedicated to the topic of task granularity.
+    The book `Art of Concurrency`_ has a section dedicated to the topic of task granularity [AOC1]_.

 .. _`Art of Concurrency`: http://oreilly.com/catalog/9780596521547

+..
+[AOC1] Breshears, Clay.
+Section 2.2.1, "The Art of Concurrency".
+   O'Reilly Media, Inc. May 15, 2009.
+ISBN-13 978-0-596-52153-0.

 .. _task-data-locality: